calmbrotheryul/4D-Chaotic-Image-Encryption/README.md

 git clone https://github.com/calmbrotheryul/4D-Chaotic-Image-Encryption.git
 Open MATLAB and set the directory to the cloned folder.

+2.Adjust Parameters

+You may customize image paths and chaotic system parameters in image_encryption_decryption.m.

-2.Run the main script
+3.Run the main script

 image_encryption_decryption

-3.Adjust Parameters

-You may customize image paths and chaotic system parameters in image_encryption_decryption.m.

 ## 🔧 Requirements